interactions-py/interactions.py/docs/src/Guides/05 Components.md

 await channel.send("Look a Select!", components=components)
 ```
 ???+ note
-    You can only have upto 25 options in a Select
+    You can only have up to 25 options in a Select

 Alternatively, you can use `RoleSelectMenu`, `UserSelectMenu` and `ChannelSelectMenu` to select roles, users and channels respectively.
 These select menus are very similar to `StringSelectMenu`, but they don't allow you to pass a list of options; it's all done behind the scenes.